Carrom: Powder

-Fine-grained powder is used on the board to enable the pieces to slide easier.
+Fine-grained powder is used on the board to enable the pieces to slide more easily.
 Boric acid powder is the most commonly used for this purpose.
-The EU has classified boric acid as a "Serious Health Hazard" and states that "this substance may damage fertility or the unborn child".

 In the UK, many players use a version of anti-set-off spray powder from the printing industry which has specific electrostatic properties with particles of 50 micrometres in diameter.
 The powder is made from pure, food-grade vegetable starch.

 Standardised rules and regulations

 The ICF promulgates International Rules of Carrom (also termed "The Laws of Carrom").
 ICF acts as the governing body of carrom.
 The organisation also ranks players, sanctions tournaments and presents awards.
 ICF has many national affiliates such as the All-India Carrom Federation, Australian Carrom Federation, and United States Carrom Association.

-The toss
+Toss

 Order of play is determined by the process of "calling the carrom men" or "the toss".
-Before commencing each match, an umpire hides one black carrom in one hand and one white carrom man on the other hand.
-The players guess which color carrom men is being held in each hand.
+Before commencing each match, an umpire hides one black carrom man in one hand and one white carrom man on the other hand.
+The players guess which colour carrom men is being held in each hand.
 The player who guesses correctly wins the toss.

 The winner of the toss strikes first, which is called the opening break.
 The winner of the toss has the option to change sides from white to black and give up the opening break.
 The winner of the toss may not pass this decision to the other player.
 If the winner of the toss chooses to change sides then the loser must strike first.

 The player taking the first shot (or break) plays white carrom men.
 The opponent plays black.
 If that player cannot score any points then that player loses the turn and their opponent can choose to play any carrom man, Black or White in favour.